(207)613-5375 ~~~ finelysortedorganizing AT gmail.com

 A professional organizer will transfer valuable skills and insight to the client so that s/he can learn how to be organized.
 Many times people try to get organized but are not truly ready.
 A person must be willing and ready to make the necessary changes and prioritizations to achieve the desired organization.

 Do I have to be present to work with the organizer or will s/he work alone?

-Many projects can be started in the client’s absence.
-One of the first steps of organizing is to sort.
-This needs little guidance and will greatly reduce the time and effort the client spends organizing.
+Though I always try to start with the client, many projects can be done in the client’s absence such as sorting.
+Though some small errors in category can be made for the most part this needs little guidance and will greatly reduce the time and effort the client spends organizing.
 After the sorting is done the organizer consults with the client as to how s/he would like things set up and stored.

 Have you worked with hoarding clients?